InvincibleJuggernaut/ImCom/README.md

 </ul>

 <h2>Comments</h2>
-<p> Note that the program is using some user-defined functions wherever possible instead of in-built functions from the libraries.
+<p> Note that the python program is using some user-defined functions wherever possible instead of in-built functions from the libraries.
 For example, matrix mutliplication has been achieved using raw Python code instead of using the much optimized <i>numpy.dot</i>.
 Therefore, it shouldn't be a surprise that the program is quite slow.
 It could be drastically sped up using the in-built functions.</p>

 <h2>License</h2>